LucasDelfino92/morrowindsharp/modlist.md

 ## MISCELLANEOUS

 - [**Burial of a Taxman**](https://www.nexusmods.com/morrowind/mods/43962?) by Alxemical: Socucius Ergalla will now arrange for the taxman's mortal remains to be buried during the quest Death of a Taxman.
-- [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris: replaces the three standard No Lore greetings with over twenty new ones.
+- [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris: replaces the three standard No Lore greetings with over sixty new ones.
 - [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
 - [**Vodunius Nuccius House Lodgings**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM: after completing Vodunius Nuccius' quest, you can now use his house as a base of residence in Seyda Neen.